jometzg/CreateLakeFunction/README.md

   "FilePattern": "file16-"
 }
 ```
 In the above message it generates a tree of directories and files in the quantities shown.
 Note the depth.
+At each directoty depth, it will send a service bus message to the same queue to process that directory.
+In this manner, it will recursively create a tree structure of the size and depth specified.

 ## Number of files generated
 If the depth is 4, then: